Finite solvable groups with a rational skew-field of noncommutative real rational invariants

 \subsection{Complex noncommutative rational invariants}

 We summarise the results and techniques from \cite{kl20}.
 We say that a finite group $G$ acts \emph{linearly} on $\nfrats{x}{n}{\FF}$ if the action is defined by a linear representation $G\to \GL(V)$ where $V=\spn_{\FF}{\{x_1,\dots,x_n\}}$.
 We say that a linear action is \emph{diagonal} if each variable $x_i$ spans an invariant subspace of $V$ i.e., $g\cdot x_i = \chi_i(g)x_i$ where $\chi_i$ is a linear character of $G$.
-Only abelian groups have faithful diagonal actions.
-If an abelian group $A$ acts faithfully diagonally on $\nfrats{x}{n}{\FF}$ then $\FF$ is a splitting field of $A$.
+If $G$ acts faithfully diagonally on $\nfrats{x}{n}{\FF}$ then $G$ is abelian and $\FF$ is a splitting field of $G$.
 Every linear representation of an abelian group $A$ over a splitting field $\FF$ is equivalent to a direct sum of representation of degree one, thus we can pass from a linear action of $A$ on $\nfrats{x}{n}{\FF}$ to a diagonal action via a linear transformation of variables.